manulwierer/Herbarium-Label-Generator/README.md

 - The meaning of width_ratio in LabelField and height_ratio in TextBlock.
   Keep them as positive numbers; only change their relative values.

-Minimum stepts to take
+Minimum steps to take
 1) Point load_data(...) to your own .xlsx or .csv file.
-2) Make sure your file has the required column names, or adjust the column_name values in self.info_rows and self.text_blocks. alternativly if you do not have that many columns just use the first 1, 2, or 3 columns of each row and optionally delete some rows entirely
+2) Make sure your file has the required column names, or adjust the column_name values in self.info_rows and self.text_blocks. alternativly if you do not have that many columns just use the first 1, 2, or 3 columns of each row and/or optionally delete some rows entirely
 3) Optionally adjust height_ratio for the two text blocks so that the first or second textblock gets more space or delete one entirely if your descriptions are extremly long
 4) Optionally rename fields (Display Name) or tweak font sizes and label dimensions.